nathanpc/libentrylogger/README.md

 After all of that's done you'll have a couple of important files in your `build`
 directory:

-- `libentrylogger.a` A static library for linking against if desired.
+- `libentrylog.a` A static library for linking against if desired.
-- `entrylogger_test` The example/test program that can create/edit/read ELD files.
+- `entrylog_test` The example/test program that can create/edit/read ELD files.
 - `example.eld` An example document to play around with.

 ## Including in Projects